 The Amazing Power of Wholegrains!

-The most important dietary change you can make is to integrate whole cereal grains (particularly short grain brown rice) into your daily diet.
+The most important dietary change you can make is to integrate whole cereal grains (particularly short-grain brown rice) into your daily diet.
 This should be a staple for everyone.
+Simply put, whole grains and grain products are the cornerstones of any healthy, whole foods diet.

+We can supplement whole grains with fresh fruits and vegetables from land and sea, as well as beans, nuts, and seeds.
+With the abundant variety of grains available to us, it's one of the world's most nutritious foods.
 Grains are the link between the plant and animal kingdom from which we, as humans, draw life.
-Of the three macronutrients (carbohydrates, protein and fat) carbohydrates are needed in the largest amounts.
+Of the three macronutrients (carbohydrates, protein and fat), carbohydrates are needed in the largest amounts.
 Here are seven reasons complex carbohydrates have such superstar status.

-They are the main source of fuel for your body They are burned most efficiently as a fuel source.
-They are required by your central nervous system, brain, (your brain runs almost entirely on glucose and can’t use fat or protein for its energy needs), muscles (including your heart), and kidneys.
+They are the main source of fuel for your body.
+They are burned most efficiently as a fuel source.
+They are required by your central nervous system, brain (your brain runs almost entirely on glucose and can’t use fat or protein for its energy needs), muscles (including your heart), and kidneys.
 They provide glucose to all of your body’s cells and tissues for energy.
 They can be stored in your liver and muscles for future energy needs.
 They can be found in whole grains, grain products, beans, vegetables, sea vegetables, fruits, nuts and seeds.
-Whole grain foods support good health.
+Whole-grain foods support good health.

 Eating whole grain foods reduces the risk of digestive disorders, heart disease, high cholesterol, high blood pressure, type 2 diabetes, obesity and certain cancers.
 Whole grains are high in complex carbohydrates and fibre that help fill us up and delay hunger.
-Weight control is made easier by eating the whole grains instead of higher-calorie foods.
+Weight control is made easier by eating whole grains instead of higher-calorie foods.
+Grains are the seeds of plants, and whole-grain foods include all three parts:

 Composition and Nutrition